ungarscool1/Roboto/README.md

  ### Rock Paper Scissors

  The game knowed by everyone is available on Discord.
- You say in any channel !game pfc the bot create a game instence for your party
+ You say in any channel !game pfc the bot create a game instance for your party

  Rules:
-  - You have 3 choises Rock, Paper and Scissors
+  - You have 3 choices Rock, Paper and Scissors
-  - You select your choise in message in bot's dm and when your friend select his choise too you can see the result
+  - You select your choice in message in bot's dm and when your friend select his choise too you can see the result
   - Rock beat Scissors, Paper beat Rock and Scissors beat Paper

  ### Rock Paper Scissors: Battle Royale